Crime Prevention

 4. STAY INFORMED

 Knowledge is POWER.
-Follow the news and sign-up for VT-Alert.
+Follow the news and sign-up for ReGroup and VT-Alert.
 Keep current on local crime problems.
 Attend public meetings.
 Become familiar with local crime trends and what proactive measures are being done to address the issues.

 5. WORK WITH OTHERS